Kissing Gourami (Kisser Fish): Profile and Information

 Origin

-The kissing gourami is commonly cultivated as a food fish in the southern Indochina region.
+The kissing gourami is commonly cultivated as a food fish in the southern Indochina.
 Virtually all specimens sold today in the U.S. are bred commercially in Florida.
-Also, Singapore and Thailand commercially breed this fish for food consumption as well as their aquarium trade.
+Singapore and Thailand commercially breed this fish for food consumption and aquarium trade.

-The three colors variations of the kissing gourami: a piebald or mottled variety; fresh-colored or pink form; and a silver-green form, which is often referred to as the “green kisser.”
+The three color variations of the kissing gourami are a piebald or mottled variety, a fresh-colored or pink form, and a silver-green form, often called the “green kisser.”

-The pink or fresh-colored variation doesn’t occur as often in nature, and this is caused by the reduction in pigmentation, known as leucism.
-This particular trait is being selectively bred for the aquarium trade, because of owners’ preference for their color.
+The pink or fresh-colored variation doesn’t occur as often in nature, caused by the reduction in pigmentation, known as leucism.
+This particular trait is being selectively bred for the aquarium trade because of owners’ preference for their color.

 The naturally occurring coloring is the green species, which has a dark bar lining the anal fins and the dorsal fins.
 Although the green and the pink kissing gourami have been described as different species, they are, in fact, the same species.